-By default, running an application also builds it and deploys it to a location from where it can be run on the desktop, on a device emulator or simulator, or on an embedded device or a mobile device that is connected to the development PC.
+By default, running an application also builds it and deploys it to a location from where it can be run on the desktop, on a device emulator or simulator, or on a device that is connected to the development PC.

 To run executable files without deploying them first, select Build > Run Without Deployment.
 To make this the default option, deselect the Tools > Options > Project > Always deploy project before running it option.

 - Click the Build and Run Kit Selector icon (1) or select Build > Open Build and Run Kit Selector to select the build and run kit.

 For more information on the options you have, see Specifying Run Settings.

 To build the application and run it on a device: